NexovaDev/UpdateHub/README.md

 ### What makes this unique or better than others?
 UpdateHub doesn't just update apps.
 It can also update apps from the Microsoft Store and the whole operating system.
 \
 It's also better than most other similar applications like this too.
 Here's a comparison between our app and IObit's solution.
-Look at how many more updates out app detects than the other:
+Look at how many more updates our app detects than the others:
 UpdateHub             |  IObit
 :-------------------------:|:-------------------------:
 ![UpdateHub](https://raw.githubusercontent.com/KK-Designs/UpdateHub/main/images/UpdateHub.png)  |  ![IObit](https://raw.githubusercontent.com/KK-Designs/UpdateHub/main/images/IObit.png)